hectorguedea/image-swap-wordpress/readme.txt

 = Do I need to write any code to use this plugin? =

 No coding is required!
 Images Swap is designed for ease of use, with a straightforward settings interface that lets you configure everything without touching a single line of code.

+== Screenshots ==

+1. The Images Swap settings interface in the WordPress dashboard.
+2. Example of a webpage using Images Swap with a smooth transition effect.

 == Changelog ==